asaveraasad-data/CareBuddy/README.md

-# CareBuddy – Smart Health Companion for Elderly Care
+# CareBuddy – AI based Health Companion for Elderly Care

 CareBuddy is a smart Android healthcare application built in Kotlin to assist elderly individuals, family caregivers, and doctors in managing health efficiently through a unified digital system.